g-luperamirez/WoozyApp/README.md

 **Array Concatenation:**
 The data from the Cocktail DB is organized in various arrays i.e. Cocktail Measurement is one array and Cocktail Ingredient is another array.
 To be able to show the cocktail  ingredients I needed to concatenate both arrays

-**Main Struggle:** I was able to concatenate both arrays but I received "undefined" when the measurement and ingredient arrays per drink were not the same length.
+**Main Struggle:** Combined both arrays but received "undefined" when the measurement and ingredient arrays per drink were not the same length.

 ```javascript
 //2.
 CREATE AN ARRAY OF MEASUREMENTS & PUSH ITEMS INTO IT (ITEMS COME AS SINGLE STRING ITEMS)